EvidentlyCube/MicroExpenseTracker/README.md

 Head on to [Releases](https://github.com/RetrocadeNet/MicroExpenseTracker/releases) to grab the executable.
 MET is available in the following version:

  - **Linux 32-bit** - never tested, if you tested it please create an issue detailing your experience)
- - **Linux 64-bit** - never tested, if you tested it please create an issue detailing your experience)
- - **MacOS 64-bit** - never tested, if you tested it please create an issue detailing your experience)
  - **Windows 32-bit** - Should work with Windows 7, 8, 8.1 and 10
- - **Windows 64-bit** - Should work with Windows 7, 8, 8.1 and 10